 Sandi Moynihan is an award-winning journalist, videographer and photographer located in Washington, D.C.

-Sandi is currently working as a senior multimedia journalist for the USO, although she continues to regularly accept freelance work, particularly from small businesses and entrepreneurs in the DC area.
+Sandi is currently working as a senior content strategy manager for the USO, although she continues to regularly accept freelance work, particularly from small businesses and entrepreneurs in the DC area.

 Sandi’s work has been featured by the Washington Post, People Magazine, NBA TV's Beyond the Paint, the Creative Lab @ McClatchy, lululemon Washington DC, Special Olympics, the USO, The Nature Conservancy and many, many other publications and clients.